UP Warriorz

-UP Warriorz are an Indian professional franchise women's cricket team that compete in the Women's Premier League (WPL), based in Lucknow, Uttar Pradesh.
-The team is owned by Capri Global.
-The team is coached by Abhishek Nayar and captained by Alyssa Healy.
-The side reached the eliminator at the inaugural edition of the WPL, but lost to Mumbai Indians.
+UP Warriorz are an Indian professional franchise women's cricket team that compete in the Women's Premier League (WPL).
+The team is based in Lucknow, Uttar Pradesh, and is owned by Capri Global.
+They are coached by Abhishek Nayar.

+UP Warriorz reached the eliminator in the inaugural season, where they were defeated by Mumbai Indians.

-This side had been led by Deepti Sharma after Captain Alyssa Healy opted out due to injury for the WPL 2025.
+The team was captained by Alyssa Healy in the first two seasons.
+For the 2025 season, Deepti Sharma took over the captaincy after Healy was ruled out due to injury.

+For the 2026 season, Meg Lanning was announced the new captain of the franchise after the successful Mega Auction.

 History

 In October 2022, the BCCI announced its intentions to hold a five-team women's franchise cricket tournament in March 2023.
 The tournament was named the Women's Premier League in January 2023, with investors buying the rights to franchises through a closed bidding process during the same month.
 Capri Global bought the rights to one of the franchises, to be based in Lucknow, Uttar Pradesh.

-In February 2023, Jon Lewis was announced as head coach of the side.
+In February 2023, Jon Lewis was announced as head coach of the team.
 The inaugural player auction for the WPL was held on 13 February 2023, with UP Warriorz signing 16 players for their squad.
-The side went on to finish third in the group stage of the inaugural edition of the WPL, qualifying for the eliminator.
+The team went on to finish third in the group stage of the inaugural edition of the WPL, qualifying for the eliminator.
 However, they lost to Mumbai Indians by 72 runs in the eliminator.